 Residential addiction treatment has been proven by numerous studies and continuing results to be the most effective way to beat addiction.

-There are many treatment options available though, and it can be difficult to know the best route to take.
+There are many treatment options available but, it can be difficult to know the best route to take.
 This is especially true when you are already dealing with the various stresses and challenges arising from the addiction itself.

 We never forget that every individual is different and that there is no ‘one size fits all’ solution.
-We can find the rehab places for drug and alcohol that are the right fit for you in Sussex or elsewhere in the UK.
+We can find rehab treatment programmes for drugs and alcohol that are the right fit for you in Sussex or elsewhere in the UK.

 Put in the simplest terms, addiction refers to a compulsion to use a substance or take part in an activity, even though there may be negative consequences.